- If I see it in the marketplace it must be OK.

-Only one of my designs got pulled, others just like it were allowed to stay.
+- Only one of my products got pulled, others with the exact same design were allowed to stay.

 I asked before putting up my design and it got the OK, so why is it getting pulled now?